ddobrin/bluegreen-deployments-with-spring-cloud/README.md

-# Demo for blue-green deployments using Spring Cloud
+# Demo for Blue-Green deployments using Spring Cloud

-## Why blue-green deployments
+## Why Blue-Green deployments
 Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments, called for example Blue and Green.

 At this time, only one of the environments is live, with the live environment serving all production traffic.
 For the example in this repo, Blue is considered the live versio of the service and Green the idle one.